Unifying Direct and Indirect Learning for Safe Control of Linear Systems: Closed-loop System Representation Using Data and Prior Knowledge

 We now exclude the disturbances for which the resulting solutions $\theta$ are not consistent with the prior knowledge.
-Using \eqref{con11} and Assumption \ref{PK}, the disturbance set that is consistent with prior knowledge and data becomes
+Based on \eqref{con11} and Assumption~\ref{PK}, the disturbance set that aligns with prior knowledge is given by